linuxlawson/2FA-Options/README.md

 **3. Security Key** (yubikey or similar)
    - hardest setup (can be confusing if not familiar)
-   - best security (requires physical device (usb) be plugged into computer)
+   - very secure (requires physical device (usb) be plugged into computer)
    - convenient
    - best overall